amino-os/Amino.Run-Demos/minnieTwitter/README.md

 ### Amino MicroServices

 1. **TagManager:**
-    Manages the tags for tweets which involves adding the tags for tweets and getting the tweets by passing the tags.
-This is using default DM.
+    Manages the tags for tweets which involves adding the tags for tweets, getting the tweets by passing the tags and makes use of the Default Deployment Manager(DM).

 2. **UserManager:**
-    This micro service is responsible for user addition, deletion and getting the user.
+    This microservice is responsible for user addition, deletion, user lookup and makes use of the AtLeastOnceRPC Deployment Manager(DM).
-    It will verify the user authentication.
-This is using AtLeastOnceRPCPolicy DM.

 3. **TwitterManager:**
-   Helps to get Tagmanager and UserManager.
-This is using default DM.
+   Manages the TagManager, UserManager and makes use of the Default Deployment Manager(DM).

 4. **Timeline:**
-    Helps user to tweet and view the tweets.
-This is using AtLeastOnceRPCPolicy DM.
+    Helps User to tweet, view the tweets and makes use of the AtLeastOnceRPC Deployment Manager(DM).

 5. **User:**
-   It contains the user information like user name, password and timeline.
+   It contains the user information like user name, password, timeline and makes use of the Default Deployment Manager(DM).
-   This is using default DM.

 ## Local deployment